* 11+ English and public school entrance exams, including pre-tests

 * 7+ English and prep school entrance exams

 * 7+ Maths and prep school entrance exams

-I most recently taught in a London primary school focusing on KS2 learning and serving on the Senior Leadership Team.
-As the lead for Mathematics, Computing and Philosophy, I spent many hours analysing academic gaps and then breaking down the needed steps to support colleagues with their teaching for mastery.
+I previously taught in a London primary school focusing on KS2 learning and serving on the Senior Leadership Team.
+As the lead for Mathematics, Computing and Philosophy, I spent many hours analysing academic gaps and then breaking down the needed steps to support colleagues with their mastery teaching.
 This balanced nicely with guiding children through the philosophical inquiry process to develop critical thinking with reasoned justification.

 Working with teenagers is another joy of mine as I recently worked for the UK’s National Citizen Service, teaching teens the skill of telling someone else’s story (empathy).
 Previously, I spent six years in Canada developing curriculum at the secondary level for Dance and Musical Theatre alongside teaching the core academics (Mathematics, History, English, AVID).

 Born and raised on an island in beautiful British Columbia on the West Coast of Canada, I received my high school Dogwood Diploma with full Honour Roll status.
 I then moved to New York to pursue a performance diploma in Musical Theatre from the American Musical and Dramatic Academy.
 Not quite finished with my theatrical pursuits, I received a BFA from the University of Victoria (major: Theatre, minor: English) followed by my BEd (both with Distinction and winning academic scholarships throughout).
 Alongside my second bachelor’s degree I ran my own successful theatre company: Haileing Love Productions.